SMAC-Group/course_intro_statistics/slides/chapter5_04.md

 type: slides
 ---

-# Visualising many distributions
+# Visualizing multiple distributions

 ---

-Let us consider the `penguins` dataset avaiable in the package `palmerpenguins`.
-Find a detailed description of the dataset [here](https://github.com/allisonhorst/palmerpenguins).
+Let's consider the `penguins` dataset avaiable in the `palmerpenguins` package.
+You can find a detailed description of the dataset [here](https://github.com/allisonhorst/palmerpenguins).

-We load the dataset and print the first rows.
+We first load the dataset and have a look at the first few rows.

 ```R
 library(ggplot2)